-Oligosaccharides that are not digested and absorbed in the small intestine will pass through to the colon where they are fermented by Bifidobacteria, thus enhancing the proliferation of the bacteria.
+When it comes to isomaltooligosaccharide benefits, it is asserted that oligosaccharides that are not digested and absorbed in the small intestine will pass through to the colon where they are fermented by Bifidobacteria, thus enhancing the proliferation of the bacteria.
 In this respect, fermentable oligosaccharides may be considered prebiotics.
-And this is definitely one of the isomaltooligosaccharide benefits
+And this is definitely one of the isomaltooligosaccharide benefits.

 Oligosaccharides - up to ten monosaccharide residues joined together by glycosidic linkages. ...
 Polysaccharides - generally considered to be polymers of more than ten monosaccharide residues.
 Examples include cellulose, hemicellulose, and starch.